Fluorine compounds: Hydrogen fluoride

 Fluorine combines with hydrogen to make a compound (HF) called hydrogen fluoride or, especially in the context of water solutions, hydrofluoric acid.
 The H-F bond type is one of the few capable of hydrogen bonding (creating extra clustering associations with similar molecules).
 This influences various peculiar aspects of hydrogen fluoride's properties.
-In some ways the substance behaves more like water, also very prone to hydrogen bonding, than one of the other hydrogen halides, such as HCl.
+In some ways, the substance behaves more like water than one of the other hydrogen halides, such as HCl, as, like water, HF can form hydrogen bonds.

 Hydrogen bonding amongst HF molecules gives rise to high viscosity in the liquid phase and lower than expected pressure in the gas phase.
 Hydrogen fluoride does not boil until 20 °C in contrast to the heavier hydrogen halides which boil between −85 °C and −35 °C (−120 °F and –30 °F).
 HF is miscible with water (will dissolve in any proportion), while the other hydrogen halides have large solubility gaps with water.
 Hydrogen fluoride and water also form several compounds in the solid state, most notably a 1:1 compound that does not melt until −40 °C (−40 °F), which is 44 degrees Celsius (79 degrees Fahrenheit) above the melting point of pure HF.

 Unlike other hydrohalic acids, such as hydrochloric acid, hydrogen fluoride is only a weak acid in water solution, with acid dissociation constant (pK_{a}) equal to 3.19.
 HF's weakness as an aqueous acid is paradoxical considering how polar the HF bond is, much more so than the bond in HCl, HBr, or HI.
 The explanation for the behavior is complicated, having to do with various cluster-forming tendencies of HF, water, and fluoride ion, as well as thermodynamic issues.
 At great concentrations, a property called homoconjugation is revealed.
 HF begins to accept fluoride ions, forming the polyatomic ions (such as bifluoride, HF_{2}^{−}) and protons, thus greatly increasing the acidity of the compound.
 Hydrofluoric acid is also the strongest of the hydrohalic acids in acetic acid and similar solvents.
 Its hidden acidity potential is also revealed by the fact it protonates acids like hydrochloric, sulfuric, or nitric.
-Despite its weakness, hydrofluoric acid is very corrosive, even attacking glass (hydrated only).
+Despite its weakness, hydrofluoric acid is very corrosive, even attacking glass, but only when it is hydrated.

 Dry hydrogen fluoride dissolves low-valent metal fluorides readily.
 Several molecular fluorides also dissolve in HF.
 Many proteins and carbohydrates can be dissolved in dry HF and can be recovered from it.
 Most non-fluoride inorganic chemicals react with HF rather than dissolving.